Minnesota Brain Injury Alliance

 The Minnesota Brain Injury Alliance is offering Lunch and Learn Sessions for Social Workers and Social Service Professionals.
 Sessions will take place once per month, now through December over Zoom.

 Join us in 2025 for a full year of Lunch and Learn sessions!
 The cost is $15 per session.
-Get all 12 sessions in 2025 for just $150, or mix and match six sessions for $75!
+Mix and match six sessions for $75!
 Find out full details and register today here.

 "